Skip to main content

 What this does:

-• Clones services from Git repositories if not found locally
+• Clones applications from Git repositories if not found locally

 ls -la web/

-# Should show resolved services: user-service, product-service, frontend
+# Should show resolved applications: user-application, product-application, frontend

 Build and Start Your Application